Warren A. Hunt, Jr.

 I am also interested in computer architecture, low-power computing,

-garbage collection, and parallel computing.
-Currently, I am working
+garbage collection, and biological-inspired computing.
+Currently, I

-specifying computer memory models.
+am working specifying computer memory models.

 Addtional details are available.

 My primary contributions concern the formal specification and